-In the first half of 2016 the real GDP growth amounted to 2.1%, amid increased political instability in the country which is in line with the expectations, whereby full-year growth for 2016 is projected at 2.3%.
-The main driver of economic growth in the first half of 2016, as in the past years, was construction sector, which registered an increase of 17.8%.
-The agriculture sector in this period registered a growth of 2.7%, the growth in the services sector amounted to 1.3%, resulting from the positive developments in several activities, whereas industrial sector registered a decrease by 2.6%.
+In the first half of 2016 the real GDP growth amounted to 2.1%, amid increased political instability in the country.
+The main driver of economic growth in this period, as in the past years, was construction sector, which registered an increase of 17.8%.
+The agriculture sector in this period registered a growth of 2.7%, while the growth in the services sector amounted to 1.3%, resulting from the positive developments in several activities.